There are many government-backed schemes parents can use to help pay for their childcare, and tiney are able to support the following payment methods.

 15 or 30 Hours Free Childcare for 3 & 4 year olds

-All families are eligible for 15 hours free childcare per week for 3 & 4 year olds.
+All families are eligible for 15 hours of free childcare per week for 3 & 4 year olds.

 These placements are also funded by Local Authorities, with whom providers must be registered in order to offer these placements.
 For more details, see our article on Funded Hours.